 - Neighborhood Support: The department focuses on nurturing neighborhood engagement through neighborhood-based priority setting, planning and implementation; and the integration of this work with the City

-NCR's Blueprint for Equitable Engagement
+NCR's Results: The Blueprint for Equitable Engagement

 The Blueprint for Equitable Engagement is a five-year plan spanning from 2015 to 2020 that ensures that the City of Minneapolis engagement system is equitable.
 Equitable community engagement promotes participation of all Minneapolis residents in the City's decision-making process and keeps all communities well-informed.
 NCR uses the Blueprint for Equitable Engagement as a guide to achieve the department’s mission of “engaging communities for a better Minneapolis.”
 Inclusive and equitable participation is critical to achieve the One Minneapolis goal.